kalkih/mini-media-player/README.md

 ```

 ## Updating
+ **Important:** If you are updating from versions earlier versions than v0.5, make sure you change `- type: js` to `- type: module` in your reference to the card in your `ui-lovelace.ysml`.

 - Find your `mini-media-player.js` file in `config/www` or wherever you ended up storing it.
 - Replace the file with the latest version of [mini-media-player.js](mini-media-player.js).
 - Add the new version number to the end of the cards reference url in your `ui-lovelace.yaml` like below.